unixslayer/event-store/README.md

 ## Installation

-You can install this via composer by running `composer require unixslayer/event-store` or adding it as requirement to your composer.json
+You can install this via Composer by running `composer require unixslayer/event-store` or adding it as requirement to your composer.json

 ## Usage